 Listen objectively to complaints and you may uncover golden opportunities for more customer-centric service — from clarifying the language on a proposal to more intuitive online navigation or refining your packaging for easier opening.

 5. It’s never “just” a transaction.
 Close to 60% of email marketing messages go unread, according to internal benchmark statistics from DoubleClick.
 So what are customers reading?
 Transactional emails, like those confirming a purchase.
 Are you leveraging the untapped marketing potential of these simple messages?

 Just because they’re automated, that doesn’t mean they can be created and ignored.
 When was the last time you reviewed the content of your so-called transactional emails — newsletter sign-up confirmations, welcome emails, preference pages, opt-outs or refer-a-friend features?

 Often, these communications are the first — and maybe the last — touchpoint for a new customer, so make sure they’re working as hard as possible for you.

-One final thought…the next time you suffer through a bad service experience, turn it into an opportunity for learning.
+One final thought…the next time you suffer through a bad customer service experience, turn it into a learning opportunity.
 What would you do differently under the same circumstances?
 How could the business win you back?
 Then smile, knowing that next time you’ll be ready to turn a customer’s complaint into a marketing home run.